 The Womanly Art of Breastfeeding 8th Edition by Diane Wiessinger, Diana West and Teresa Pitman (New York: Ballentine Books, 2004) LLL

 The first edition of The Womanly Art of Breastfeeding was published in 1958.
-A groundbreaker in getting encouragement and information to new mothers at a time when breastfeeding knowledge was not always
+It was a ground breaker in getting encouragement and information to new mothers at a time when breastfeeding knowledge was not always

 Breastfeeding Made Simple Seven Natural Laws for Nursing Mothers by Nancy Mohrbacher and Kathleen Kendall-Tackett (Oakland, CA: New Harbinger Publications, Inc 2005).